-Which is why it can come as such a shock when your puppy is a whirlwind, rather than a steady pal.
+This is why it can be such a shock when your puppy is a whirlwind rather than a steady pal.
 You might imagine evenings on the sofa, but your puppy will have other ideas.

 While there’s every chance they’ll grow up to be the companion you’ve always wanted; they may be far from that right now.
 Sadly, that can hinder your relationship from day one.

 To make sure that doesn’t happen, we’re going to look at how you can address a few of the problems which stop owners falling in love straight away.

 The trouble is, puppies are both playful and teething.
 That means there’s a real risk of items.
 You can bet you’ll find it hard to love that little fluff ball when you find a half-chewed Prada between their paws.

 You should also provide plenty of chew toys they can munch on.
 Taking care of these things can both make you a better dog owner, and keep your designer pieces safe.

 The last thing you want is a puppy accident on your cream carpet.
-But, that’s what you’ll get if you take your eye off the ball.
+But that’s what you’ll get if you take your eye off the ball.
 Puppies have no understanding of toilet training.

-You can then view more here if you find that need to invest in this further.
-Ultimately, though, you want to get your pup asking to go out as soon as possible.
+You can then view more here if you need to invest in this further.
+Ultimately, you want to get your pup asking to go out as soon as possible.
 Sleepless nights

 Instead, consider something like a puppy crate, which can become a safe place for your pup to sleep.
-Try, too, to stick to a regular bedtime so that they fast get into the routine, and settle down rather than howling.
+Try, too, to stick to a regular bedtime so that they fast get into the routine and settle down rather than howling.